richyen/richyen.github.io/_posts/2016-01-14-numa_spinlocks_issue.markdown

 ![CPU Graph](https://s3.amazonaws.com/f.cl.ly/items/3z2B3I0n3E2D0K3a340H/kronos3.png?v=f371aa8c)

 # Identifying the Culprit
-The way to tell for certain if your NUMA nodes are causing headache for Postgres is by simply removing NUMA handling from your server.
+The way to tell for certain if your NUMA nodes are causing headaches for Postgres is by simply removing NUMA handling from your server.
 If you limit your processing to one CPU socket, you won’t be passing data between memory regions, and therefore you won’t experience cache line contention.
-How to do this?
+How can you do this?
 By creating a cpuset and running your Postgres server on that one cpuset.
 That way, you’re running on one NUMA node, and all your data is confined to one memory region.
 If you do this, and you see your performance reach desired/previous values, you can be certain that cache line contention is causing the performance hit, and it’s time to upgrade the OS or look for other ways to get around the NUMA v. spinlocks issue.

 ![The Plan](https://s3.amazonaws.com/f.cl.ly/items/1m0C0O301G1y2n2u0h2N/skitch.png?v=5e5a6d8a)

 _The Plan_

 # Setting up a cpuset
-The process by which you set up a single cpuset on a Linux system varies by distribution, but the following steps work for the general case:
+The process by which you set up a single cpuset on a Linux system varies by distribution, but the following steps work for the general case, and applies to both Community Postgres and Postgres Plus Advanced Server:

 {% highlight bash %}
 # to see where the cpuset "home" directory is: